For big batch computation

 A data centre that's already out there

-Instead of renting or building one, LiteSolve runs this kind of workload on computing power that already exists and would otherwise sit idle - pooling many small contributions into something that gets real work done.
-Two wins at once:
+Instead of renting or building one, LiteSolve runs this kind of workload on computing power that already exists.
+Lots of small, idle contributions pool together into something that gets real work done.
+That buys you two things:

-The same volume of computation, for a fraction of the cost - because you're not paying to build and run the infrastructure underneath it.
+You get the same volume of computation for a fraction of the cost, because you're not paying to build and run the infrastructure underneath it.

-No new data centre means no new energy, water, or hardware footprint to go with it.
-For teams whose customers care about that, it matters.
+No new data centre gets built, so there's no new energy, water, or hardware to go with it.
+If your customers care about that, it counts.

 Where it fits